-The SNMMI-TS Stategic Plan was created and approved in June 2013.
+The SNMMI-TS Strategic Plan was created and approved in September 2017.
 The Strategic Plan is reviewed on an annual basis and updated accordingly.
 The National Council of Representatives is responsible for monitoring the strategic plan.

 SNMMI-TS’s Mission: The section is dedicated to improving human health by advancing technology and professionals in nuclear medicine and molecular imaging.